Modball: 2009 USA Rally

-The first USA Modball Rally received a fantastic welcome with two events running simultaneously starting on the same day and finishing at exactly the same time in Las Vegas.
+The first USA Modball Rally received a welcome with two events running simultaneously starting on the same day and finishing at exactly the same time in Las Vegas.
 The West Coast route started in San Francisco then went on to Los Angeles for the Playboy Halloween Party, San Diego for a Fuel Girls live performance, Phoenix Casino Party then Las Vegas.
 The East Coast rally started in Chicago then traveled through Kansas City, Denver, Salt Lake City and finished in Las Vegas joining up with the West Coast Modballers for the final Modball awards Party.
 After the awards party the Modballers moved to the Modball SEMA party at the Bank located inside the stunning Bellagio Casino and Hotel.

 The USA Modball Rally partnered up with Lexani Lifestyle who invited the drivers to a second party the following night at the Hard Rock Hotel and Casino with live performances from E-40 and Rich Boy.